-4.9.6.
-Certificate Revocation List checking
+4.9.6 Revocation Checking Requirements for Relying Parties

 A relying party, upon receiving an electronic document signed by a subscriber, is obligated to check whether a public key certificate, corresponding to the subscriber's private key used for creating electronic signatures, is not placed on Certificate Revocation List.
 The relying party is obligated to retain a current CRL.